Rajat-R-Bapuri/DSP-Lab-Android-Demos/README.md

 ### Simple Text Edit demo

 Use the code provided in the TextEditDemo.
-Following snippet explain what the `java` and `XML` code is doing.
+Following snippets explain what the `java` and `XML` code are doing.

 **activity_main.XML**